-(7)(a) A district may procure public works with a unit priced contract under this section, RCW 54.04.080, or 54.04.085 for the purpose of completing anticipated types of work based on hourly rates or unit pricing for one or more categories of work or trades.
+(7) (a) A district may procure public works with a unit priced contract under this section, RCW 54.04.080, or 54.04.085 for the purpose of completing anticipated types of work based on hourly rates or unit pricing for one or more categories of work or trades.

-- (b) For the purposes of this section, unit priced contract means a competitively bid contract in which public works are anticipated on a recurring basis to meet the business or operational needs of a district, under which the contractor agrees to a fixed period indefinite quantity delivery of work, at a defined unit price, for each category of work. - (c) Unit priced contracts must be executed for an initial contract term not to exceed three years, with the district having the option of extending or renewing the unit priced contract for one additional year. - (d) Invitations for unit price bids shall include, for purposes of the bid evaluation, estimated quantities of the anticipated types of work or trades, and specify how the district will issue or release work assignments, work orders, or task authorizations pursuant to a unit priced contract for projects, tasks, or other work based on the hourly rates or unit prices bid by the contractor.
+(b) For the purposes of this section, unit priced contract means a competitively bid contract in which public works are anticipated on a recurring basis to meet the business or operational needs of a district, under which the contractor agrees to a fixed period indefinite quantity delivery of work, at a defined unit price, for each category of work.

+(c) Unit priced contracts must be executed for an initial contract term not to exceed three years, with the district having the option of extending or renewing the unit priced contract for one additional year.

+(d) Invitations for unit price bids shall include, for purposes of the bid evaluation, estimated quantities of the anticipated types of work or trades, and specify how the district will issue or release work assignments, work orders, or task authorizations pursuant to a unit priced contract for projects, tasks, or other work based on the hourly rates or unit prices bid by the contractor.
 Where electrical facility construction or improvement work is anticipated, contractors on a unit priced contract shall comply with the requirements under RCW 54.04.085 (1) through (5).
-Contracts must be awarded to the lowest responsible bidder as per RCW 39.04.010. - (e) Unit price contractors shall pay prevailing wages for all work that would otherwise be subject to the requirements of chapter 39.12 RCW.
+Contracts must be awarded to the lowest responsible bidder as per RCW 39.04.010 and RCW 39.04.350.

+(e) Unit price contractors shall pay prevailing wages for all work that would otherwise be subject to the requirements of chapter

+39.12 RCW.
 Prevailing wages for all work performed pursuant to each work order must be the prevailing wage rates in effect at the beginning date for each contract year.
 Unit priced contracts must have prevailing wage rates updated annually.
-Intents and affidavits for prevailing wages paid must be submitted annually for all work completed within the previous ((twelve-month)) 12-month period of the unit priced contract. - (8) For the purposes of this section, "lowest responsible bidder" means a bid that meets the criteria under RCW 39.04.350 and has the lowest bid; provided, that if the district commission issues a written finding that the lowest bidder has delivered a project to the district within the last three years which was late, over budget, or did not meet specifications, and the commission does not find in writing that such bidder has shown how they would improve performance to be likely to meet project specifications then the commission may choose the second lowest bidder whose bid is within five percent of the lowest bid and meets the same criteria as the lowest bidder.
+Intents and affidavits for prevailing wages paid must be submitted annually for all work completed within the previous ((twelve-month)) 12-month period of the unit priced contract.

-Commented [KM10]: Should a reference to Job Order Contracting also be included here for reference?
-39.10.420

-Commented [MM(11]: RW commented "This sounds like a description of a Job Order Contract (JOC) but this language does not refer to it formally or the RCWs that outline how an agency can utilize JOC RCW 39.10.420"

-38 39 Sec.
+Sec.
 2. RCW 35.23.352 and 2019 c 434 s 1 are each amended to read as follows:

-(1) Any second-class city or any town may construct any public works, as defined in RCW 39.04.010, by contract or day labor without calling for bids therefor whenever the estimated cost of the work or improvement, including cost of materials, supplies and equipment will not exceed the sum of ((one hundred sixteen thousand one hundred fifty-five dollars)) \$150,000 if more than one craft or trade is involved with the public works, or ((seventy five thousand five hundred dollars)) \$75,500 if a single craft or trade is involved with the public works or the public works project is street signalization or street lighting.
+(1) Any second-class city or any town may construct any public works, as defined in RCW 39.04.010, by contract or day labor without calling for bids therefor whenever the estimated cost of the work or improvement, including cost of materials, supplies and equipment will not exceed the sum of ((one hundred sixteen thousand one hundred fifty-five dollars)) \$150,000 if more than one craft or trade is involved with the public works, or ((seventy-five thousand five hundred dollars)) \$75,500 if a single craft or trade is involved with the public works or the public works project is street signalization or street lighting.
 A public works project means a complete project.
 The restrictions in this subsection do not permit the division of the project into units of work or classes of work to avoid the restriction on work that may be performed by day labor on a single project.
-However, a second-class city or any town may have its own regularly employed personnel perform work which is an accepted industry practice under prudent utility management without a contract.
-For purposes of this section, "prudent utility management" means performing work with regularly employed personnel utilizing material of a worth not exceeding \$300,000 in value without a contract.
-This limit on value of material being utilized in work being performed by regularly employed personnel shall not include the value of individual items of equipment.
-For purposes of this section, "equipment" includes, but is not limited to, conductor, cabling, wire, pipe, or lines used for electrical, water, fiber optic, or telecommunications.
+However, a second-class city or any town may have its own regularly employed personnel with the requisite experience, capability and qualifications, perform public works activities to address the exigency, efficiency and financial needs of the public body without a contract in the sum not to exceed \$300,000.